May 18, 2020

 - Batteries or waste electrical or electronic equipment (WEEE)

-The best place for garden waste like grass cuttings, twigs or prunings at any time is a home compost bin or a compost heap.
-Composting reduces the amount of biodegradable material going into your general waste bin and may be of interest if garden waste collections where you live have been impacted by current restrictions.
+The best place for garden waste like grass cuttings, twigs or prunings is a compost bin or heap.
+Home composting reduces the amount of biodegradable material going into your general waste bin and reduces the need to collect and transport waste around via garden waste collection services.

-You’ll find more information about getting started with composting on this website.
+You’ll find more information about getting started with composting here.

 If you are considering making your own compost bin to deal with garden or uncooked food wastes you’ll may find this guide to making a compost bin helpful.

 Burning garden waste is discouraged, as this could be a nuisance to neighbours, particularly if they have any health conditions that could be affected by smoke.
-Please be considerate, as everyone is spending much more time at home and in their gardens.
+Please be considerate and safe.

 Make the most of the food you buy and reduce the amount that ends up in the bin.